vvscode/docs/docs/tutorials/tutorials-ios.md

 ---
-title: "iOS"
+title: iOS
-excerpt: "Tutorials for the Sinch iOS SDK.
-Here you can see all Sinch iOS tutorials."
+excerpt: Tutorials for the Sinch iOS SDK.
+Here you can see all Sinch iOS tutorials.
 ---
 ## Getting Started